Local Testing with Python

 Example of running a Python HTTP server in PowerShell

 The Python server serves files from the directory where it was started.
-Make sure you are inside the project folder before running the command.
+For this project, do not start it from inside textAnalysis.

 python -m http.server 8000